Online Journaling for Mental Health

 - Trauma: Deep trauma processing should be done with professional guidance, not alone in a journal

-- Not a replacement: Journaling supports but doesn't replace professional treatment for significant symptoms
+- Not a replacement: Journaling supports but doesn't replace professional treatment for significant symptoms—consider online therapy for anxiety if journaling alone isn't enough

-- Privacy: Keep journals secure, especially if writing about sensitive topics
+- Privacy: Keep journals secure, especially if writing about sensitive topics, including work-related stress where you might also explore workplace mental health resources and EAP benefits for additional support

 - Flexibility: If a technique isn't working, try a different approach